By Jon Corr, Head of Services - Adult Complex Needs, Safe As Houses

 GP practices, dental services and general health services are massively overrun already, resulting in unacceptably long waiting times: People currently have to wait between two to three weeks for a routine check-up at their GP’s and waiting times to access mental health services throughout the UK are on average as long as 18 months.
 To adapt to the demand and reduce inequalities, the Government and the NHS are progressively moving towards setting up ‘Integrated Care Systems’.

-At Safe as Houses Care, we recently visited such a service.
+At Safe As Houses, we recently visited such a service.
 It was set up as a community healthcare hub; a large facility built in the heart of a community.
 Its purpose is to drastically cut hospital admissions by offering key services to the people in their local community.
 Services included were:

 This model of service realises the potential to offer a fantastic facility within, and for, the community.
 The UK has the ability to realise this on a national scale and with the government’s level-up initiative there’s never been a better time to end healthcare inequalities.